spdx/tools-python/CONTRIBUTING.md

 ## Issues

-`tools-python` has a [project page on GitHub](https://github.com/spdx/tools-python/) where you can [create an issue](https://github.com/spdx/tools-python/issues/new) to report a bug, make a suggestion, or propose a substantial change or improvement that you might like to make.
+`tools-python` has a [project page on GitHub](https://github.com/spdx/tools-python/) where you can [create an issue](https://github.com/spdx/tools-python/issues/new) to report a bug, make a suggestion, or propose a substantial change or improvement.
 You may also wish to contact the SPDX working group technical team through its mailing list, [spdx-tech@lists.spdx.org](mailto:spdx-tech@lists.spdx.org).

-If you would like to work on a fix for any issue, please assign the issue to yourself prior to creating a patch.
+If you would like to work on a fix for any issue, please assign the issue to yourself or write a comment indicating your intention prior to creating a patch.

 ## Development process